Jet Rocket

 Legacy

 It featured shooting and flight movement in a 3D environment from a first-person perspective, like first-person vehicle combat video games such as Battlezone (1980) and Hovertank 3D (1991).
-This makes Jet Rocket the earliest first-person shooter, predating by many years the mid-1970s computer games Maze War and Spasim,[10] the latter a flight simulator influenced by Jet Rocket.
+This makes Jet Rocket the earliest first-person shooter (FPS), predating by many years the mid-1970s computer games Maze War and Spasim,[12] the latter a flight simulator influenced by Jet Rocket.

 The game had free-roaming flight movement over an open-ended 3D landscape, for the first time in an electronic game.
-It could thus be considered the first example of an open-world sandbox game in a rudimentary form.
+It could be considered a rudimentary ancestor of open-world sandbox games.
 Jet Rocket, along with its clones Target Zero and Flotilla, influenced the development of free-roaming flight simulator video games such as Flight Simulator (1980), which in turn influenced open-world space flight simulators such as Elite (1984), and which in turn influenced Grand Theft Auto (1997).
+Jet Rocket could also be considered a precursor to action-adventure games, as it combines action gameplay with a certain amount of free-roaming exploration.

 Jet Rocket was featured in a scene from the 1980 film Midnight Madness.[13]